mafercodes/maferrdev/README.md

 ## 🩰 a little about me

-𖹭 backend developer
+· backend developer
-𖹭 finished my degree in 2025
+· finished my degree in 2025
-𖹭 i like calm, pretty and simple things
+· i like calm, pretty and simple things

 💭 *"theory will take you only so far."*